francesco12801/ChronoSphere/README.md

-# ChronoSphere
-ChronoSphere: Historical Moments NFT Marketplace
+# ChronoSphere: Historical Moments NFT Marketplace

-ChronoSphere: Historical Moments NFT Marketplace ChronoSphere is a decentralized NFT marketplace where users can collect unique historical moments through a pack-opening system.
+ChronoSphere is a decentralized NFT marketplace where users can collect unique historical moments through a pack-opening system.
 Built on the Ethereum blockchain (Sepolia testnet), it offers an engaging way to own and trade significant moments from history.

-🌟 Features
+## 🌟 Features

-Pack Opening System
+### Pack Opening System

 Basic Pack (3 cards): Chance for rare finds
 Advanced Pack (5 cards): Guaranteed rare card